mario-aleo/cordova-angular-angularMaterial-seed/README.md

 A seed for projects using Cordova + AngularJS + Angular-Material (Note: this isn't an Ionic Framework Seed)

-Just clone it to your computer and use it to initialize your projects.
+Just clone it to your computer, run the command `cordova serve`, and use it to initialize your projects.

 * The directory structure is based on this topic: